MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Overview

-HoloLens 2 runs on Windows 10 Holographic, which uses a comprehensive mobile device management solution that gives companies control over device enrollment, configuration, and application management through maintenance and retirement.
+HoloLens 2 runs on Windows 10 Holographic, which uses a comprehensive mobile device management solution that gives companies control over device enrollment, configuration, and application management to maintenance.

 This overview will help IT professionals plan for deploying and managing HoloLens 2 devices in a commercial environment.
 To get started, view this quick summary of the process.